AnaG260220/Sales-Insight-Dashboard-Using-Power-BI-/README.md

 ## Sales Insights Data Analysis Project

+### Purpose : To unlock sales insights that are not visible before for the sales team for decision support and automate them to reduced manual time in data gathering.

+### End Result: An automated dashboard providing quick and latest sights in order to support data driven decision making

 ### Instructions to setup mysql on your local computer

 1. Follow step in this video to install mysql on your local computer